 Common Symptoms may include the following:

-- Blood in the cough
+- Blood in a cough

 - Breath shortness